pauldijou/gulp-kickoff/post.md

 // You can now use any plugin with $.pluginName
 ~~~

 That's nice right!
-But then, I wanted to set all my file paths in once place (to stay DRY and do not copy/paste them), and use common filters, and user common functions, and so on...
+But then, I wanted to set all my paths in one place (to stay DRY and do not copy/paste them), and use common filters, and user common functions, and so on...
 And I was thinking: "Why not put all that stuff inside the same `$` so that everyone can access it?".
 That's what I did.

 ~~~ javascript
 var plugins     = require('gulp-load-plugins')();